-What could get in the way?
-As a Strate egic Deliver y Risk: Lead Exec Board Committee Movement to seven-day working is poorly reflected in national If Seven day working and other bed based service alterations are not implemented fully terms and conditions and the Trust is therefore unable to shift to new models of care without because of resistance, inflexibility or affordability - with colleagues able to move elsewhere (where such difficulties are not occurring) to move RC QC major retention risk then rea and see Risk Score Current Score (January 2025) Target Score (Ma vlarch 2026) The controls marked with will be essential to the target reduction in risk likelihood score.
-1 4 L 3 12 I 3 L 2 6
+SO4: Deliver high quality and thera As a Strate wn sites a nd in othe er settings Lead Exec Board Committee What could get in the way?
+Movement to seven-day working is poorly reflected in national lf Seven day working and other bed based service alterations are not implemented fully terms and conditions and the Trust is therefore unable to shift to new models of care without because of resistance, inflexibility or affordability - with colleagues able to move elsewhere (where such difficulties are not occurring) RC QC major retention risk then ntinue to pl out; and inc Risk Score Current Score (January 2025) Target Score (Ma March 2026) The controls marked with will be essential to the target reduction in risk likelihood score. Ι 4 L 3 12 I 3 L 2 6